How to write a business plan for a craft beer bar?

 Small businesses rarely experience a constant and predictable environment.
 Economic cycles go up and down, while the business landscape is mutating constantly with new regulations, technologies, competitors, and consumer behaviours emerging when we least expect it.

-In this dynamic context, it's essential to have a clear roadmap for your beer bar.
+In this dynamic context, it's essential to have a clear roadmap for your craft beer bar.
 Otherwise, you are navigating in the dark which is dangerous given that - as a business owner - your capital is at risk.

 That's why crafting a well-thought-out business plan is crucial to ensure the long-term success and sustainability of your venture.

 To create an effective business plan, you'll need to take a step-by-step approach.
-First, you'll have to assess your current position (if you're already in business), and then identify where you'd like your beer bar to be in the next three to five years.
+First, you'll have to assess your current position (if you're already in business), and then identify where you'd like your craft beer bar to be in the next three to five years.

 - Resources: you'll determine the human, equipment, and capital resources needed to reach your goals successfully.